 Description and Priority

 Critical to Open Hazus is maintaining the existing functionality while expanding into a 21st century computing environment, which includes seamlessly moving between desktop, mobile, and web-based environments.
 The inventory data, as well as the current CDS data holdings on flood-related analyses, should now be directly accessible for any visualization, analysis and reporting function of Open Hazus, and have therefore been given the level of a necessity (weight = 100).
-Not an absolute necessity but highly desirable are non-publically, password-protected repositories of user-defined inventory data and access to authoritative input data for hurricanes, earthquakes, and tsunamis (weights of 80-90, see appendix B).
+Not an absolute necessity but highly desirable are non-publicly, password-protected repositories of user-defined inventory data and access to authoritative input data for hurricanes, earthquakes, and tsunamis (weights of 80-90, see appendix B).
 Of similar importance is the ability to integrate user-defined input data.

 The current version of Hazus contains hazard generation modules and allows for import from third party hazard generation modules for probabilistic hurricane hazards as well as user-defined earthquake and tsunami events.
-These may not be part of the first generation of Open Hazus but are definitely on the to-do list for later versions in the near future, which is why these priorities were assigned a middling weight of 50-60.
+These may not be part of the first generation of Open Hazus but are on the to-do list for later versions in the near future, which is why these priorities were assigned a middling weight of 50-60.

 Finally, there is demand for Open Hazus also serving as a repository for source code modules, the results of scenario runs, the distribution of user-run results, and possibly even for continued storage of analysis results that are meant to be kept from public consumption but are accessible in user-specific parts of an Open Hazus cloud repository.
 These desirables were given a relatively low weight of 15-30.